mayumih387/route360/src/content/posts/gatsby-advantages/en.md

 ### Not so energetic after being acquired by Netlify?

-In June 2023, Netlify acquired Gatsby.
+In February 2023, Netlify acquired Gatsby.
 After that, many engineers were laid off from Netlify.
 [Lennart](https://twitter.com/lekoarts_de) is one of them, although he helped many developers (including me) in Gatsby's official GitHub discussions.

 Also, Gatsby hasn't released a newer version for 2 months since the current latest v5.11.0 on June 15, 2023.
 I wonder if there is still some confusion since the acquisition...